A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

 \section{Introduction}

-Given the rapid growth of data \cite{john_rydning_worldwide_2022} and major advances in enabling technologies such as cloud computing \cite{rashid2019cloud}, Internet of Things \cite{sadeeq2021iot}, data processing and machine learning \cite{flouris2017issues}, it is no surprise that event prediction is researched to a great extent.
-Event prediction is the ability of anticipating events, i.e., future real-world occurrences.
-To anticipate events, event prediction processes past events together with further relevant data for learning an event prediction method to map the processed input to predicted future events that are of interest to the respective application domain.
+\janikrr{The rapid growth of data \cite{john_rydning_worldwide_2022} and major advances in enabling technologies such as cloud computing \cite{rashid2019cloud}, Internet of Things \cite{sadeeq2021iot}, and machine learning \cite{flouris2017issues} drives event prediction (EP) research (cf. Table \ref{tab:abb})}.
+EP is the ability of anticipating events, i.e., future real-world occurrences.
+To anticipate events, EP processes past events together with further relevant data for learning an EP method to map the processed input to predicted future events that are of interest to the respective application domain.
 Being able to anticipate events is highly beneficial to many application domains such as business, healthcare, transportation, crime and natural disasters \cite{zhao_event_2021}.
 The value of knowing and ideally understanding predicted future events today lies in the ability of a user in the application domain to act on the predicted future events, e.g., by focusing police resources in areas with high crime risk.
-To achieve the value, challenges regarding event prediction such as knowledge on the true relationships between causes and effects of events \cite{zhao_event_2021}, heterogeneous multi-output predictions, e.g., predicting the time and location of future events \cite{ramakrishnan_beating_2014}, complex dependencies among the predicted future events as they may interact with each other \cite{matsubara_fast_2012}, real-time stream of past events that requires continuous monitoring \cite{salfner_survey_2010,rinderle-ma_predictive_2022}, and challenges in the past event data regarding data properties and quality \cite{rinderle-ma_predictive_2022} have to be solved \cite{zhao_event_2021}.
+In order to unlock the potential of EP, several challenges have to be addressed \cite{zhao_event_2021}, including the knowledge on the true relationships between causes and effects of events \cite{zhao_event_2021}, heterogeneous multi-output predictions (e.g., predicting the time and location of future events) \cite{ramakrishnan_beating_2014}, complex dependencies among the predicted future events as they may interact with each other \cite{matsubara_fast_2012}, real-time stream of past events that requires continuous monitoring \cite{salfner_survey_2010,rinderle-ma_predictive_2022}, and data quality challenges \cite{rinderle-ma_predictive_2022}.